 Derivative financial instruments are contracts whose value is derived from one or more underlying price, index or other variability.
 They include foreign exchange contracts, options, interest rate swaps, commodity derivatives and currency swaps.
-Derivative financial instruments are used as part of the Bank's sales and trading activities.
+Derivative financial instruments are used as part of the Bank's sales, trading and hedging activities.